Gain a higher degree that will qualify you for a lead role in strength and conditioning

 This course has a strong practice-based element, which means you'll develop the skills you need to pursue a lead role in the field.

-Theoretical content is delivered online, so you won't have to attend University every week.
+Theoretical content is available online, so you won't have to attend University every week.
 You'll be able to apply your learning to your job and use case studies from your current area of practice.
-Our staff are experts in the field of strenght and conditioning and they often work in partnership with professional sports teams and individual athletes.
+Our staff are experts in the field of strength and conditioning and they often work in partnership with professional sports teams and individual athletes.

-This is one of only two postgradaute courses in Europe to receive international recognition though the NSCA Education Recognition Program (ERP).
+This was the first postgraduate programme in Europe to receive international recognition though the NSCA Education Recognition Program (ERP).

-This is the only Strength and Conditioning Masters Degree in Europe which is recognised by the National Strength and Conditioning Association (NSCA) through their education recognition programme.
-The online theoretical content includes lectures from some of the world’s leading experts.
-The contact sessions on campus are applicable immediately to professional practice and involve a high practical content.
+This was the first Strength and Conditioning Masters Degree in Europe to be recognised by the National Strength and Conditioning Association (NSCA) through their education recognition programme.
+The programme is delivered by some of the world’s leading experts.
+The contact sessions on campus, including keynote sessions followed by practical and seminar sessions, are applicable immediately to professional practice and involve a high practical content.